DroneResponse/proving-ground-docs/Proving Ground Test Message.md

 1. Navigate to the `approach_point`
 2. Proceed to the  `start_point`, then
 3. Execute `waypoints` in listed order.
     - Each waypoint will specify `hover_time` (seconds).
-The vehicle should maintain the waypoint position for the specified duration before continuing.
+The vehicle should _hover_ at the waypoint position for the specified duration before continuing.

 ---